 While Planck may not have recognized how radical his work of 1900 was, Einstein realized that something very odd was afoot with high frequency light and he did it apparently independently of Planck.
 In 1905 he argued that we needed to change our basic picture of the constitution of radiation.

-if were made up of spatially localized bundles of
+it if were made up of spatially localized bundles

-energy using (once the notation is adjusted) Planck's formula to give the
+of energy using (once the notation is adjusted) Planck's formula to give

 The enery of each corpuscle, Einstein argued, is equal to h x (frequency of light).

 |The traditional picture inherited from the great achievements of nineteenth century physics was that light is a propagating wave.|

 |What Einstein now urged was that high frequency light sometimes behaved as if it were made up of spatially localized bundles of energy.
 Planck's formula gave the amount of energy in each bundle.
 So once again light was said to consist of a shower of corpuscles, each corpuscle now with energy equal to h x (frequency of light).|

 While this seems like a return to a Newtonian particle view, the return was not and could not be complete.
 For the wave-based notion of frequency was part of Einstein's hypothesis.
 And whatever else may come, the experiments on the interference of light remained.